fru-io/handbook/docs/project-management/scrum.md

 - Review the sprint backlog and acceptance criteria
 - Development team decides what it can complete during the sprint
 - Finalize sprint plan

+`*` UX team will have its own Friday sprint planning session on Fridays.